Mixed twistor D-modules: Admissible mixed twistor structure

-\subsubsection{Pre-admissibility}
+\subsection{Pre-admissibility}

-A mixed twistor structure $(\nbigt,L)$ on $(X,D)$ is called pre-admissible, if the following holds: \begin{description} \item[(Adm0)] For each $w$, $\Gr^L_w(\nbigt)$ is obtained as the canonical prolongation of a good wild polarizable variation of pure twistor structure of weight $w$. \item[(Adm1)] $\nbigt$ is a smooth good-KMS $\nbigr_{X(\ast D)}$-triple, and the filtration $L$ is compatible with the KMS-structure. \end{description}
+A mixed twistor structure $(\nbigt,L)$ on $\vecX$ is called pre-admissible, if the following holds: \begin{description} \item[\bf (Adm0)] For each $w$, $\Gr^L_w(\nbigt)$ is the canonical prolongment of an $\vecnbigi$-good wild polarizable variation of pure twistor structure of weight $w$.
+(See \S11.1 of \cite{mochi7}.) \item[\bf (Adm1)] $\nbigt$ is a smooth $\vecnbigi$-good-KMS $\nbigr_{X(\ast D)}$-triple, and the filtration $L$ is compatible with the KMS-structure. \end{description} We shall impose additional conditions for admissibility.